Published December 20, 2024. This post may contain affiliate links. Please read my disclosure policy.

 - Seasonings – Only coarse salt and ground black pepper were used in the seasoning for the roast.

-- Alternatives – Feel free to lather on a compound butter such as my garlic or bone marrow butter.
+- Alternatives – Feel free to lather on a compound butter such as garlic butter or my homemade bone marrow butter.
 In addition, you can also rub it with my steak seasoning blend or my BBQ rub.

 How to Smoke a New York Strip Roast